Aathee1103/Researchtrackassignment2/README.md

 The server package my_srv contains the Cpp file finalassignment_server.cpp which contains the source code for generating random integer within a specified range and advertising it over the node /final.
 It uprovides a requests with two integers namely min and max, and returns one random integer target_index within this range in response.

-# Simulation of the assignment is done by folling commands
+# Simulation of the assignment is done by follwing commands:

 1.In the command terminal, launch Gazebo and rviz by executing the following command: